Fermi polaron laser in two-dimensional semiconductors: Derivation of self-energies

 \subsection{Electron SE}

-The calculation of electron self-energy $\hat\Sigma_e$ proceeds similarly to the evaluation of $\hat\Sigma_x$, shown in Appendix~\ref{A:SEX}.
+The calculation of electron self-energy $\hat\Sigma_e$ proceeds similarly to the evaluation of $\hat\Sigma_x$, shown in Sec.~\ref{A:SEX}.
 The only difference is the use of Grassmann numbers instead of complex-valued fields and we average over exciton field after tracing out the molecular degrees of freedom.
 This approach leads to $\hat\Sigma_e$ as shown in Eq.~\ref{SEe}.
-The respective diagrammatic formulation is shown in Fig.~\ref{fig:diags}c.
+The respective diagrammatic formulation for the Dyson equation is shown in Fig.~\ref{fig:diags}c.

 In principle, we should also add electron-electron interactions that would be responsible for the thermalisation of electrons or a heat bath for electrons, that would dissipate the energy of the electrons excited during collisions with the excitons.
 In this work, however, we assume these thermalisation processes are very effective and rapidly cool the electron gas.
 Therefore, we assume that the electrons are kept in a thermal state.